Access-Rend/newcsman/imports/curl/docs/CODE_REVIEW.md

 not OK.
 A code review must also verify that the submitted documentation update matches the code submission.

-English isn't everyone's first language, be mindful of this and help the submitter improve the text if it needs a rewrite to read better.
+English isn't everyone's first_sentence language, be mindful of this and help the submitter improve the text if it needs a rewrite to read better.

 ## Code shouldn't be hard to understand